jarydo/resume-gpt/README.md

 of many feelings you might face.
 The purpose of this tool is to help the user get over that initial step.
 Utilizing the GPT-3.5 API, Resume-GPT takes in your desired job, employer, previous work and extracurricular experience, and uses artificial intelligence to create a downloadable cover and resume.
-This is not meant to be intended to be submitted as is - but it is a great starting point.
+This is not meant to be submitted as is - but it is a great starting point.

 NOTE: A GPT-3.5 API subscription is required.